 When hiking in very muddy or wet areas there are also Waterproof Hiking Socks, but as a beginner hiker, I would not recommend them until you have a bit more experience on easier hiking trails.

 7. Trekking Poles

 A good pair of Lightweight Trekking Poles will assist you when day hiking.
 When I first started using trekking poles I felt clumsy and awkward.
-Using these walking poles is something new to under stand.
-Overall, they will take some of the weight off your ankles, knees and hips which will reduce fatigue over the course a day hike.
+Using these walking poles is something new to understand.

 Staying Safe While Hiking

 If you have followed the advice so far, you are on your way to a safe hiking experience.
 You have an offline map to guide you on your trip, you have chosen a trail that matches your walking skills, and you have food, water, and shelter emergency kits readily available in your backpack.
 You are going great.

 There are just a couple of extra things you need to do.